MicrosoftDocs/windows-ai-docs/docs/vpu.md

 ---
 author: eliotcowley
-title: Virtual Processing Unit (VPU)
+title: Visual Processing Unit (VPU)
 description: Learn about what a VPU is, and how to take advantage of it with WinML. ms.author: elcowle ms.date: 3/20/2019